arielzw/DPS-Power-Supply/README.md

 ```

 ### Simultaneous writing of voltage and current
-This function is intended for speed up the writing of most commonly used parameters for setting (see timming notes below).
+This function is intended for speed up the writing of most commonly used parameters (see timming notes below).
 ```c++
 void psu.writeVoltageCurrent(uint16_t centiVolts, uint16_t centiAmps);
 ```